See A Spout, Watch Out! helps boaters avoid dangerous collisions with whales through 6 simple steps.

 What Can You Do?

 Recreational boaters can help to save protected species through safe boating and reporting sightings.
-They are often the first to encounter whales in distress.
+You are often the first to encounter whales in distress and can help share that information with the right organizations.
 Knowing who to contact, and when, is a great first step in contributing to conservation efforts.
 When in doubt, you can always radio the US Coast Guard via Ch.16.